zeapoz/xrpl/SPEC.md

     9. "User-Agent" HTTP field is incorrect.
     10. "Closed-Ledger" HTTP field is incorrect.
     11. "Previous-Ledger" HTTP field is incorrect.
-It was discovered that a valid string results with rejected handshake with a message "Malformed handshake data (2)"
+It was discovered that a valid string results with rejected handshake with a message "Malformed handshake data (2)".
+    12. Extra header checks: Checks for rippled bahaviour when sending extra headers.

 ### ZG-RESISTANCE-004